mindkin/hourfleet/docs/howitworks.md

 ## Cloud Hosted Environment

-Your Hourfleet web app, all web API's, all associated network infrastructure and databases are all hosted in the cloud on Microsoft Azure, in a region geographically close to your business.
+Your Hourfleet web app, all your web API's, all associated network infrastructure and databases are all hosted in the cloud on Microsoft Azure, in a region geographically close to your business.

 The network infrastructure is managed by Hourfleet, you don't need to worry about managing any of that.
+We will take care of all of it for you.

+### Data Privacy and Backup

-All the data that is created or collected from your customers or your business is stored in secure data repositories and backed up for you automatically in the cloud.
+All the data that is created or collected from your customers or your business is stored in secure data repositories, and backed up for you automatically in the cloud.
+Your data is physcially separated from other tenants (separate Azure Storage Accounts), and it is replicated in your region and others nearby.

+> See [Azure Geo Redundant Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy#geo-redundant-storage) for more technical details

-Backups are run once a day, and stored for 30 days.
+A running snaphot backup is run once a day (at about 3am NZT).
+A copy of the snaphot is stored for 30 days, before being permanently deleted.

 > Note: all data that is created or collected from your customers or your business belongs to your business, and can be obtained at any time.
 Please contact Hourfleet support for assistance.